ptitducanh/RPGSkillSystem/README.md

 Here's the overview of the Skill System
 ![image](https://user-images.githubusercontent.com/8966115/181376765-933a3d9d-234e-4775-80c8-1872003d501c.png)

-- illAttribute is an attribute of a skill.
+- KillAttribute is an attribute of a skill.
 I can be Name, Description, Skill Effect, etc
 - Talent has Trigger Condition and Effect.
 Trigger Condition will decide if the Talent can be trigger or not.
+Effect of talents can modify/change any SkillAttribute.

 I also created a simple data editor so any Game Designer can use to create skill/talent database